numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 .. ############################# References #########################################

 ..
-[HAN2009] Hansen, N., A. Auger, S. Finck R. and Ros (2009), Real-Parameter Black-Box Optimization Benchmarking 2009: Experimental Setup, *Inria Research Report* RR-6828 http://hal.inria.fr/inria-00362649/en
+[HAN2009] N. Hansen, A. Auger, S. Finck, and R. Ros (2009), Real-Parameter Black-Box Optimization Benchmarking 2009: Experimental Setup, *Inria Research Report* RR-6828 http://hal.inria.fr/inria-00362649/en

 ..
-[HAN2010] Hansen, N., A. Auger, S. Finck R. and Ros (2010), Real-Parameter Black-Box Optimization Benchmarking 2010: Experimental Setup, *Inria Research Report* RR-7215 http://hal.inria.fr/inria-00362649/en
+[HAN2010] N. Hansen, A. Auger, S. Finck, and R. Ros (2010), Real-Parameter Black-Box Optimization Benchmarking 2010: Experimental Setup, *Inria Research Report* RR-7215 http://hal.inria.fr/inria-00362649/en

 ..
-[AUG2005] A Auger and N Hansen.
+[AUG2005] A. Auger and N. Hansen.
 A restart CMA evolution strategy with increasing population size.
 In *Proceedings of the IEEE Congress on Evolutionary Computation (CEC 2005)*, pages 1769--1776.
 IEEE Press, 2005.
 .. ..
 [Auger:2005b] A. Auger and N. Hansen.
 Performance evaluation of an advanced local search evolutionary algorithm.
 In *Proceedings of the IEEE Congress on Evolutionary Computation (CEC 2005)*, pages 1777-1784, 2005.
 .. ..
-[Auger:2009] Anne Auger and Raymond Ros.
+[Auger:2009] A. Auger and R. Ros.
 Benchmarking the pure random search on the BBOB-2009 testbed.
-In Franz Rothlauf, editor, *GECCO (Companion)*, pages 2479-2484.
+In F. Rothlauf, editor, *GECCO (Companion)*, pages 2479-2484.
 ACM, 2009.
 .. ..
 [Efron:1993] B. Efron and R. Tibshirani. *An introduction to the bootstrap.* Chapman & Hall/CRC, 1993.
+..
+[CocoPerf] The BBOBies: COCO: Performance Assessment http://numbbo.github.io/coco-doc/perf-assessment/
 ..
 [HAR1999] G.R.
 Harik and F.G.
 Lobo.
 A parameter-less genetic
    algorithm.
 In *Proceedings of the Genetic and Evolutionary Computation Conference (GECCO)*, volume 1, pages 258-265.
 ACM, 1999.